Pocketzen/cse15l-lab-reports/lab3/report.md

 ./biomed
 ./911report
 ```
-Example 2 (file): Command option -type f specifies locating only files using find starting in technical/government/Media/ (I cropped the output and left ellipses to note that since the length was uneccessarily long to show).
+Example 2 (file): Command option -type f specifies locating only files using find starting in technical/government/Media/ (I cropped the output and left ellipses to note that since the length was unnecessarily long to show).
 ```
 allenvu@Allens-MacBook-Pro technical % find ./government/Media  -type f
 ./government/Media/Federal_agency.txt